radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 <br>Enter the whole attribute value in the search filter (i.e. uniqueMember=uid=Cbrady,ou=people,ou=SunOne,ou=RemoteDirectories,o=vds)
 <br>Only use the wild card character (*) in the filter up to the point of the new suffix (i.e. uniqueMember=uid=Cbrady,ou=*) or (uniqueMember=uid=*)

-If your virtual view does not keep the existing backend hierarchy (for example if you don’t map direct to a backend LDAP), then you can use the Groups Migration Wizard to auto-translate the member DNs to the new virtual namespace.
-For details on the Groups Migration Wizard, please see the [RadiantOne Identity Service Wizards Guide](/identity-service-wizards-guide/01-overview).
+If your virtual view does not keep the existing backend hierarchy (for example if you don’t map direct to a backend LDAP), then you can use a computed attribute function to auto-translate the member DNs to the new virtual namespace.
+The functions available for computed attributes for this purpose are: DNremapLookup, DNremapLookupForeign, and DNremapLookupUnnest.

 ### Always Requested Attributes